Boost students’ communication and writing skills, with strategies and

 while developing digital age skills.

-- Provides insights into creating and using innovative
+• Provides insights into creating and using innovative materials and texts

-materials and texts that are differentiated and personalized to student
+that are differentiated and personalized to student learners, specifically for

-There are many great tech tools to support learning, but thoughtful teaching
+There are many great tech tools to support learning, but the conversation

-robust pedagogy.
-This book offers strategies and lesson ideas to help teachers
+pedagogy.
+This book offers strategies and lesson ideas to help teachers make

 About the Author